pypa/packaging.python.org/source/guides/creating-and-discovering-plugins.rst

 Using package metadata
 ======================

-Packages have metadata for plugins described in the :doc:`entry-points`.
+Packages can have metadata for plugins described in the :doc:`entry-points`.
-By telling your package’s build backend, plugins can register themselves for discovery.
+By specifying them, a package announces that it contains a specific kind of plugin.
+Another package supporting this kind of plugin can use the metadata to discover that plugin.

-For example if you have a package named ``myapp-plugin-a`` and it includes the following in its setup file:
+For example if you have a package named ``myapp-plugin-a`` and it includes the following in its ``pyproject.toml``:

 .. code-block:: toml